RITlug/TigerOS/README.md

 chmod +x make-iso.sh
 ./make-iso.sh
 ```
-With a 3.40GHz dual core i3 CPU with hyperthreading enabled and 16GB of RAM, the build process after the initial build should take approximately 40 minutes to complete.
+The build process should take approximately 40 minutes to complete.
 The initial build time will vary based on specs.

 ## Current Team